 Twenty-three years, countless special editions, two model lines and a whole dollop of noise: the history of Pagani can quite easily be summed up in one sentence.

 Naturally, scratch the surface and the detail provides some welcome depth.
-Horacio Pagani, who turns 60 today, founded his company right under the noses of Ferrari and Lamborghini near Modena in 1992; forget Silicon Valley, this is Supercar Valley.
+Horacio Pagani founded his company right under the noses of Ferrari and Lamborghini near Modena in 1992; forget Silicon Valley, this is Supercar Valley.

 From there, he began work on his supercar-shaped ode to Fangio – the great Argentinian Formula One racer – in the shape of the very first Zonda C12, a car inspired by the championship-winning Sauber Mercedes C9 from the late ‘80s.